 - xxii.
 Any detention areas for stormwater are to be designed so as to detain water for no more than 3 days to minimise the potential for mosquito habitat and facilitate maintenance; - xxiii.
-Development proposals must include details of maintenance requirements associated with proposed stormwater management devices; - xxiv.
-To minimise the potential breeding of mosquitoes, ponds and dams must incorporate the following attributes: - The batter around the dam/pond is to be as steep as practical (within the design standards for public safety) to minimise shallow water (< 600mm) suited to mosquito breeding.
+Development proposals must include details of maintenance requirements associated with proposed stormwater management devices;

+- xxiv.
+To minimise the potential breeding of mosquitoes ponds and dams must incorporate the following attributes: - The batter around the dam/pond is to be as steep as practical (within the design standards for public safety) to minimise shallow water (< 600mm) suited to mosquito breeding.
 If fencing is not used for public safety, a batter not less than 1:6 is recommended; - Normal water levels within the pond must maintain at a minimum of 600mm water depth except for the margins; - Design to facilitate wind action over the waterbody to keep the water surface disturbed to reduce availability to mosquito larvae (this requires contact with a stable surface film for respiration).
 Basin margins should not be planted with shrubs or trees; and - Aquatic macrophytes should not be planted in more than 60% of shallow water around the margin.
 Where planted, macrophytes must be clumped with separations of open water allowing wind disturbance on the water surface. - xxv.
-Stormwater management design is to ensure the foraging habitat of the Brolga (Grus rubicunda) is protected and, where appropriate, enhanced.
+Stormwater management design is to consider opportunities to protect and enhance the foraging habitat of the Brolga (Grus rubicunda);

 During the rezoning of the land, the presence of a nesting pair of Brolga was identified on land adjacent to the development site.
-Stormwater management devices should be designed in such a manner as to preserve or enhance foraging habitat for the species.
+Preliminary investigations have suggested that the design of stormwater management devices may be designed in such a manner as to preserve or enhance foraging habitat for the species xxvi.
+Development proposals are to incorporate environmental monitoring measures, to enable staged post-development monitoring of downstream stormwater impacts at key stages in the development process.
+This is to include pre-development monitoring to allow benchmarking of the pre-development environmental characteristics.
+The location of water quality monitoring points is to be determined in consultation with the Council, prior to the placement of monitoring equipment

-A suitably qualified ecologist must be retained and consulted in the preparation of the stormwater management strategy (e.g. Science degree).
+A suitably qualified ecologist must be retained and consulted in the preparation of the stormwater management strategy (eg. Science degree).
 The name and experience of the author(s) must be clearly stated.